-- 3. Students and their promoters/supervisors are expected to conduct their research without creating a risk to the health, welfare, dignity and rights of human participants and themselves. - 4.
-Students and their promoters/supervisors are required to ensure that the IMBRSea MSc thesis research is conducted in line with any terms of their ethical approval. - 5.
-Where an IMBRSea MSc thesis student promoter/supervisor presents ethical approval from a local host (non IMBRSea partner), this must be submitted to the IMBRSea Educational Board for approval.
-Supervisors/promoters will be required to submit (in confidence) the application and subsequent approval received from a local (non IMBRSea) host.
+- 3. Students and the members of their thesis supervision team are expected to conduct their research without creating a risk to the health, welfare, dignity and rights of human participants and themselves. - 4.
+Students and the members of their thesis supervision team are required to ensure that the IMBRSea MSc thesis research is conducted in line with any terms of their ethical approval. - 5.
+Where an IMBRSea MSc thesis student main supervisor/co-supervisor presents ethical approval from a local host (non IMBRSea partner), this must be submitted to the IMBRSea Educational Board for approval.
+Members of the thesis supervision team will be required to submit (in confidence) the application and subsequent approval received from a local (non IMBRSea) host.
 Where local approval either cannot be obtained or is deemed insufficient by the Educational Board, ethical approval from an IMBRSea partner must be obtained. - 6.
-All research involving animals, whatever its nature, carried out in the context of IMBRSea MSc thesis research must consider the 3Rs; - o Replacement (use of animal cells or if possible non-animal alternatives) - Reduction (using fewer animals) - o Refinement (minimise pain and enhance welfare throughout an animal's life) - 7.
+All research involving animals, whatever its nature, carried out in the context of IMBRSea MSc thesis research must consider the 3Rs; - o Replacement (use of animal cells or if possible non-animal alternatives) - Reduction (using fewer animals) - Refinement (minimise pain and enhance welfare throughout an animal's life) - 7.
 As a minimum, EU Directive 2010/63/EU applies to any species of living vertebrate or cephalopod where an intervention is likely to cause the animal pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by the introduction of a needle in accordance with good veterinary practice.
 It also applies to embryonic and foetal forms of mammals, birds and reptiles once they have reached the final third of their gestation.
-Larval forms of fish and amphibians are also protected once they are capable of feeding independently. - 8.
-The following is a non-exhaustive list of the types of procedures that might be performed in the context of being 'sub threshold' i.e. not "likely to cause the animal pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by the introduction of a needle in accordance with good veterinary practice" and therefore (having regard to clause 6) not require ethical approval - research involving invertebrates (apart from cephalopods, other local regulations may include other invertebrates as requiring ethical approval); - mammals, birds and reptiles within the first two-thirds of gestation; - larval forms of fish and amphibians before they are capable of independent feeding; - ringing, tagging or marking animals primarily for identification purposes if the method causes no more than momentary pain and no lasting harm;
+Larval forms of fish and amphibians are also protected once they are capable of feeding independently.

-- non-experimental practices for the purposes of recognised animal husbandry as long as they comply with other animal welfare legislation or regulations; - Euthanasia of animals by approved methods; - Non-invasive observation of unrestrained animals, or any research intervention that is unlikely to cause the animal pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by the introduction of a needle in accordance with good veterinary practice. - 9.
-In all instances, promoters/supervisors should be guided by their own institutional ethical requirements.
+- 8. The following is a non-exhaustive list of the types of procedures that might be performed in the context of being 'sub threshold' i.e. not "likely to cause the animal pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by the introduction of a needle in accordance with good veterinary practice" and therefore (having regard to clause 6) not require ethical approval - research involving invertebrates (apart from cephalopods, other local regulations may include other invertebrates as requiring ethical approval); - mammals, birds and reptiles within the first two-thirds of gestation; - larval forms of fish and amphibians before they are capable of independent feeding; - ringing, tagging or marking animals primarily for identification purposes if the method causes no more than momentary pain and no lasting harm; - non-experimental practices for the purposes of recognised animal husbandry as long as they comply with other animal welfare legislation or regulations; - Euthanasia of animals by approved methods; - Non-invasive observation of unrestrained animals, or any research intervention that is unlikely to cause the animal pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by the introduction of a needle in accordance with good veterinary practice. - 9.
+In all instances, members of the thesis supervision team should be guided by their own institutional ethical requirements.
 IMBRSea Educational Board has appointed an academic staff member who can provide guidance if required.